 During the 2014-2015 school year, NPS deployed student devices at all grade levels. iPads are in all K-3 classrooms, students in grades 4-8 have access to Chromebooks in all classes, and high school students have a Chromebook for their own use in a 1:1 environment.

-The 2015-2016 school year brings the second year of 1:1 devices.
+The 2017-2018 school year brings the fourth year of 1:1 devices.
 Our teachers and students are working together to utilize these devices in an optimal way to enhance learning for students.
 Newaygo Public Schools will continue to be a leader in the area with regard to educational technology and preparing our students to compete in our global economy.